Things I Wish I Knew Before My Wedding

 Don’t assume that the day-of timeline you created works for the venue, caterer, band or DJ, florist, and photographer.

-It is critical that you involve your vendors when building your timeline and ensure everyone is on board with it.
+You must involve your vendors when building your timeline and ensure everyone is on board with it.

 Involve everyone so they can give you feedback and let you know how long things will take (i.e., setting up flowers, setting up band, plating and serving a course during dinner, moving guests from one room to another, and many other little details).